 “I love coach Freeze,” Willis enthused as he announced his transfer.
 “Love his offense, and feel like this is the best place for me to showcase my ability to throw the football.”

 Despite the drop-down from the SEC to an Independent FBS school, the Liberty schedule for the disrupted 2020 season would give Willis a platform to show his ability to the world.
-The dynamic Liberty QB led the Flames to their first-ever win over ACC opposition as they beat Syracuse and Virginia Tech.
+The dynamic Liberty QB led the Flames to their first-ever wins over ACC opposition by beating Syracuse and Virginia Tech.

 Displaying the arm talent he so desperately wanted the world to see, Willis tied the program record with 6 passing touchdowns against Southern Miss.
 He manufactured two 300-plus-yard passing games while totaling 2,250 passing yards and 20 touchdowns, completing 64.2% of his passes.

 On the ground, Willis led all quarterbacks with 944 yards.
 Meanwhile, his 14 rushing touchdowns were good for seventh in the nation.
 Not seventh-best among quarterbacks, seventh overall.
 Willis finished his 2020 season in style in the Cure Bowl win over Coastal Carolina.
 The heavily-fancied Chanticleers were burned by Willis’ 220-passing-yard, 137-rushing-yard, 4-touchdown performance.

 Willis’ NFL Draft ascension

 As a result of his 2020 performances, Willis earned early attention in the 2022 NFL Draft class.
 An elite physical prospect with some evident technical and processing developmental needs, he proposed to be the Joe Burrow or Zach Wilson of this class.
 Early in the season, the Liberty quarterback appeared to live up to the hype with a succession of sensational performances.